 We continue to oversee implementation and monitoring of Early Restoration projects.
-The Region-wide Trustee Implementation Group (TIG) has developed the scope and schedule of upcoming restoration planning efforts.
+The Region-wide Trustee Implementation Group (TIG) requested project ideas from the public in September 2019 for consideration in their upcoming restoration plan and is aiming to have a draft plan published in 2021.